HiveRunner/HiveRunner/README.md

 Branch that explores the possibilities to use hsqldb instead of derby.
 At first glance it seems to work and performance is slightly better.
 Another improvement is that we no longer pollute our working dir with derby files from the test runs.

+Te latest commit managed to shave half of the time from a reference project.
+It's getting faster but it's still slow by unit test terms.

 ![ScreenShot](/images/HiveRunnerSplash.png)